BigDipper7/SJ-KnowledgeGraphMS/README.md

 ## Bug fix list ##
+good now to fix bug in multi-lines display in card.html in sect_text, just pre-process all \n before send response back

 bug fix, bug because multi-lines in one excel cell, cause the constructed json data goes wrong we can use \n to instead, or use || such a symbol to present.